nimbly/Syndicate/README.md

 A variation of Consumers, Subscriber adapters use a *slightly* different technique to get their messages consumed and are *typically* pubsub.
 However, the `Application` can still use them to route messages to your handlers.
 One noticeable difference is that when starting the `Application`, you can provide an array of topics to consume from, rather than a single queue URL or name.

 **NOTE:** These adapters do not support `ack`ing or `nack`ing of messages due to the nature of pubsub. `deadletter`ing from handlers is possible by adding the `Nimbly\Syndicate\Middleware\DeadletterMessage` middleware and returning `Response::deadletter` from your handlers.
-Any other return value from your handlers will be completely ignored by these adapters.
+Any other return value from your handlers will be completely ignored by these adapters, unless you implement your own middleware to handle these cases.

 ## Routing